 - Contaminated surfaces and equipment should be cleaned and disinfected.
 The best option for an infected surface or equipment is disposal.
 In the case whereby the disposal would be detrimental to the workplace then the use of a good disinfectant should suffice.

 - Employee training.
 The employees in a workplace should be trained on safety, protective clothing, what to do during an accident, and what to do when exposed to infections.
 Training the employees would foster a more cautious environment.

 - Hepatitis B Vaccinations.
 This is essential for every employee during the first day of resumption into the workplace and regular shots to help strengthen the immune system against the Hepatitis B virus Pathogen.

-- Follow up on individuals that have been exposed in the workplace.
+- Follow up on individuals that have been exposed to the workplace.

 - There should standards for healthcare workers, put in place for contact with patients with open injuries and heavy bleeding to prevent contact with blood.